Jordyn Hadden

 I’m flexible in the genres I edit!
 I’m most familiar with contemporary, science fiction, mystery, fantasy, historical, and YA.

-If you have questions about genres or content guidelines, feel free to contact me so I can see if I’m the best editor to give your project the attention it deserves.
+If you have questions about genres or content guidelines, feel free to contact me so that I can determine whether I’m the best editor to give your project the attention it deserves.

-I work with both!
+I work with both types of authors!
 I also work with authors who are pursuing writing as a hobby.

 I use the Chicago Manual of Style, which is the industry standard for fiction publishing.

-Please format your manuscript as a Microsoft Word document with 12-point double-spaced Times New Roman, 1-inch margins.
+Please format your manuscript as a Microsoft Word document with 12-point, double-spaced Times New Roman font and 1-inch margins.
 Each chapter should begin on a new page.

 In addition to the Word document of your manuscript, please send me your synopsis, style sheet, and 10 questions about your manuscript.
 The 10 questions will help me know where to focus my feedback.

-An editorial letter, also known as a macro letter or revision letter, is a 10 to 20-page letter that summarizes my overall comments on the plot, characters, theme, dialogue, point of view (POV), and other big-picture elements of the manuscript.
+An Editorial Letter, also known as a Macro Letter or Revision Letter, is a 10- to 20-page letter that summarizes my overall comments on the plot, characters, theme, dialogue, point of view (POV), and other big-picture elements of your manuscript.
 A Manuscript Critique includes this letter only, while a Developmental Edit includes this letter as well as line-by-line comments on the manuscript.

 You’re not obligated to make my suggested edits.
 It’s your story, not mine.
 However, I do believe that considering my comments would benefit your story.
 I make every comment with the goal of helping you communicate your intended story more clearly, but you know your project best.
-In many comments, I offer examples of possible solutions, but you are more than welcome to brainstorm other solutions.
+In many comments, I offer examples of possible solutions, but these examples are meant to be a starting point for your own ideas.

 I cannot guarantee that your edited manuscript will be accepted by an agent or publisher.
-No editor can guarantee this.
-However, I can tell you that if you’re willing to put in the work, you will certainly improve as a writer and gain the incredibly fulfilling achievement of producing a story to be proud of!
+No editor can make this guarantee.
+However, I can tell you that if you’re willing to invest the time and effort, you will certainly improve as a writer and achieve the incredibly fulfilling accomplishment of producing a story to be proud of!

-Editors are human and cannot catch every single error.
-However, I will do my best to spot and provide solutions to as many major large-scale issues as I can.
+Editors are human and cannot guarantee that they will catch every single error.
+However, I will do my best to spot and provide solutions to as many issues as I can.

 Yes, you may!
-After you revise your manuscript, additional rounds of editing on the same project are done at a discounted rate.
+After you revise your manuscript, I can perform additional rounds of editing on the same project at a discounted rate.

 I will never use AI to edit or critique your work, and I don’t work on manuscripts that contain any amount of material generated by generative AI.